 These joints are held together and supported by ligaments.
 Additional stability is provided by the muscles of the lower leg that cross the ankle joint and attach to bones in the foot.

-The posterior tibialis muscles starts in the calf and travels down along the inside of the ankle and attaches on the underside of the foot near the arch.
-One of the main functions of this muscle is to maintain the height of the arch.
+The posterior tibialis muscle starts in the lower leg and travels down along the inside of the ankle to attach to the underside of the foot near the arch.
+One of the main functions of this muscle is maintaining the height of the arch.

 Strengthening Weak Ankles

 Ankle strengthening can be achieved with exercises that target the muscles around the joint.
 The main exercises I used for general ankle strengthening were heel raises.

 When I first started working on exercises to correct my flat feet, I was amazed at how difficult it was to do proper heel raises.

 I found myself compensating for the apparent weakness by using my arms to assist or not raising up to the full height.